StevenDavid/lambda-layer-tokenization/README.md

 ## Clean up and Delete the resources

+Step 7.
 Delete the three cloud formation stacks created and S3 bucket.
 Please the value of **unique-s3-bucket-name** with the name of the bucket created earlier in the lab

 ```bash
 aws cloudformation delete-stack --stack-name app-stack